Digital Video Articles, Tutorials, Guides & Q & A

 Borrow a VCR

-Before you consider the options below, check out whether any of your friends or family members have a functioning VCR which they may not be using.
+Before considering the options below, check out whether your friends or family members have a functioning VCR they may not be using.

-Try to borrow it especially if you’re planning to watch your VHS tapes for a few days.
+Try to borrow it, especially if you plan to watch your VHS tapes for a few days.

-You may also offer to purchase the VCR if a friend or family member would not be using it.
+You may also offer to purchase the VCR if a friend or family member is not using it.

 Use a VHS Video Camera/Camcorder